 Photo credits: Iep Bergsma

 Meet Romana Switzer, a Dutch orthomolecular therapist and health coach, offering guidance throughout a low-carb or ketogenic lifestyle.
-She shared with us her personal journey on keto, including challenges, benefits, what she eats in a day, and the effect of keto on hormones and conditions such as PCOS and endometriosis.
-Plus, she adds a few recommendations for women who want to follow keto long-term.
+She shares with us her personal journey on keto, including challenges, benefits, what she eats in a day, and the effect of keto on hormones and conditions such as PCOS and endometriosis.
+At the end, she adds recommendations for women who want to follow keto long-term.

 Hi Romana, can you tell everyone a little bit about yourself and your practice?

 I'm Romana Switzer, 38 years old.
 I live in Oegstgeest with my boyfriend and his 3 and my 2 children.
 Four years ago, I started following various nutritional training courses and after that, I went further into orthomolecular medicine.
 Two years ago I opened my practice in Oegstgeest as an orthomolecular therapist.
 I mainly work with keto and low-carb nutritional guidelines.
 I also have 2 online programs: Keto4vrouwen (Keto for women) and La Dolce Vitaal (low-carb).

 Besides giving advice, you also follow keto yourself.
 When and why did you start your ketogenic journey?

 My own keto adventure started about 3 years ago.
 I accidentally came in contact with keto and it immediately caught my interest.
 In the Netherlands at that time, there was hardly any information about it.
 I got all my information from America.
 Then, I started applying keto in my own life.
 But, with little information, it went through trial and error.
 The first time I got mega keto-flu symptoms!
 With all the knowledge that I have now, I now know how to prevent this as much as possible.